kaekeshan/garden/content/scribbles/or_application.md

 1. Assess the vulnerabilities in energy and utility systems, also creating prediction models for future vulnerabilities.
 Tools like '@risk' can be used for the assessment.
 An example is using simulation model to find potential output results of impact of storm, thunder like phenomenons on electricity.
 2. NCAA predictive models developed using Bayesian probability, Markov chain models and logistic regression like methods.
 The model can effectively predict which team will advance forward in tournament at each stage even before the start of the tournament.
 3. Used in supply chain optimization, that is trying to understand how to choose the best ways to acquire low cost, but quality materials a firm can use for the manufacture of a product.
 For example, when building a laptop, a company has to decide the best suited components, when they should be purchased, what quantities should they purchased keeping an objective of making maximum economic benefit,
-4. Used in Computational sustainability issues. for example, developing quantitative models for allocation of funds, buying of lands for preservation of endangered species.Use of Deterministic integer program and network design programs consisting of millions of nodes are extensively used for this type of projects.
+4. Used in Computational sustainability issues.
+For example, developing quantitative models for allocation of funds, buying of lands for preservation of endangered species.Use of Deterministic integer program and network design programs consisting of millions of nodes are extensively used for this type of projects.
 5. Used in scheduling manufacturing operations involving tens of machines and more than one tool systems in each machines.
-Order of manufacturing a product is also determined. for example. consider a laundry basket of five different colors , the order of producing these different colored baskets on different machines should be determined.
+Order of manufacturing a product is also determined.
+For example, consider a laundry basket of five different colors , the order of producing these different colored baskets on different machines should be determined.
 In a real world situation, more than one product of different colors are being produced concurrently, hence the order is important.
 6. Used in vehicle dynamics.
 Creating terrain models so that suspension system, fuel handling etc in vehicles are managed in an optimum way.
 Used in military operations where we use different vehicles, like tanks and develop a target terrain model and appropriately incorporate fuel, suspension and other aspect of vehicle according to that model.
 7. Action research projects to provide sustained energy access to rural communities through localization of solar Off grid technologies and energy efficient devices.
 Effective scheduling, manufacture, and implementation strategies can be developed via combining techniques in industrial engineering and O.R.
 AN ecosystem consisting of retailers, manufacturers, financial institutions, infrastructure that are owned and managed by local rural communities can be developed.
 Example project is 'Solar Oorja',   implemented by Dept. of IEOR, IIT, Bombay

 8. In healthcare management, in the problem of kidney exchange, where incompatible receiving pair can exchange their donors kidney to find a compatible match for them.
-9. IMPReSS, an automated production planning and delivery management system for the entire production network of a componay.
+9. IMPReSS, an automated production planning and delivery management system for the entire production network of a company.
 The system is developed as a combination of heuristics as well as optimization-based techniques.
 It works by breaking up the overall problem into smaller, more manageable problems by using a heuristic decomposition approach..
 The  system interfaces with sophisticated databases allowing for forecasting, quotation and order entry, materials and dynamic information on capacities.

 Successful implementation on : Harris Corporation - Semiconductor Section, Melbourne, Florida, U.S.

 10. A system called OMEGA, implemented in   Texaco, refinery is a model based on non linear optimization.
 It helps for optimally blending gasoline.The optimizer uses an algebraic modeling language called GAMS and a nonlinear solver called MINOS, along with a relational database system for managing data.

 ---